graphile/crystal/packages/graphile-build-pg/README.md

 ## About

-Thanks to DataPlanner's query planning capabilities, the plugins in this package do not exhibit the N+1 query problem common in many database-based GraphQL APIs;
+Thanks to Grafast's query planning capabilities, the plugins in this package do not exhibit the N+1 query problem common in many database-based GraphQL APIs;
 for all but the flattest GraphQL queries these plugins typically significantly outperform `DataLoader`-based solutions - and the more complex your GraphQL